Fulbright (U.S.) Scholar Program

 Apply

-The 2025-2026 Fulbright U.S. Scholar Program competition is now open.
+The 2026-2027 Fulbright U.S. Scholar Program competition opened on Tuesday, February 18, 2025.
 News on additional events, information sessions for interested UW-Madison faculty and staff, as well as resources for UW-Madison applicants will continue to be published here throughout the competition.

 Want more?
 Book an appointment with Mark Lilleleht, UW-Madison’s Scholar Liaison, to discuss the program, your particulars interests and goals, and how you can pursue them with a Fulbright Scholar Program award!